HMetcalfeW/cartographer/README.md

 - `--chart`: Local path or remote chart name (bitnami/postgresql).
 - `--values`: Optional path to a Helm values file.
 - `--release`: Name for the Helm release (defaults to `cartographer-release`).
+- `--version`: The Helm Chart version you wish to use.
 - `--output-format=dot`: Generate DOT output to stdout or to a file with `--output-file`.
 - `--output-file`: Location to store the output DOT file
 - `--config`: (Optional) Path to a configuration file for advanced settings.